 Features | Education | 6 Mins Read | by

 Quality investing is in vogue.
-But quality can be in the eye of the beholder.
-It is helpful to use a system to assess both quality and growth.
+But quality is often in the eye of the beholder.
+It is helpful to use a process to evaluate both quality and growth.

 My article in July's issue of Master Investor seeks to do just that.

 The first criteria for quality is that a business needs to be durable.
 It is no use investing in something that won't stand the test of time.